Merchandising Rules

 Prev Next

-The Merchandising Rules page allows users to create a Filter and a Facet using the same ID.
+The Primary Filters feature allows users to create a Filter and a Facet using the same Rule.

-2. Facets- Defines the related property that would be displayed to the users
+2. Facets- Defines the related property that would be displayed to the shoppers that categorizes navigation in search results and PLPs

 NAME/TYPE